Where to Get a Duty-Free Discount in the Cook Islands

 Learn more about the arrival process in our guide, Arriving at Rarotonga Airport, Cook Islands: A Step-by-Step Guide, as well as more about Rarotonga Airport in Airports in the Cook Islands: Where Can You Fly to in the Cook Islands?

 There are several duty-free stores at the Rarotonga Airport.
 Only some duty-free stores are open for all international flights, whether it’s arrival flights or departure flights.
-Others open when there is the most flights scheduled.
+Others open when the most flights are scheduled.

 CITC Duty Free – Arrivals Terminal

-The only duty-free store in the Arrivals Terminal of Rarotonga International Airport, CITC Duty Free is located opposite the door when you arrive off the tarmac.
-They stock major brands of liquor and tobacco and are open for all arrivals, no matter what time of day.
+One of only two duty-free stores in the Arrivals Terminal of Rarotonga International Airport, CITC Duty Free is located opposite the door upon arrival from the tarmac.
+They stock major brands of liquor and tobacco and are open to all arrivals, 24 hours a day.

 CITC Duty Free – Departures Terminal

-The largest of all the duty-free stores in the Cook Islands, CITC Duty Free at the Departures Lounge stocks liquor, tobacco and souvenirs including perfumes, skincare, fashion and jewellery, as well as local products from Rito, Te Tika and artist Kay George.
+The largest of all duty-free stores in the Cook Islands, CITC Duty Free at the Departures Lounge stocks a wide range of products, including liquor, tobacco, and souvenirs such as perfumes, skincare, fashion, jewellery, and local items from Rito, Te Tika, and artist Kay George.
 Pre-orders are available.
-Again, they are open for all international departures, no matter what time of day.
+Again, they are open for all international departures, regardless of the time of day.

 Beach Hut